unixsea/sudotree/README.md

 `sudo i3` Sends all of the Winter i3 rices avaible

 `sudo bspwm` Sends all of the Winter bspwm rices avaible

+`sudo openbox` Sends all of the Winter openbox rices avaible

+\\ Secret commands <3 and don't check the source code to find it >:(